vanold101/taska-loop/CHECKLIST.md

         -   Implement filtering/sorting (by date, store, total cost).
     -   **Data Aggregation (Optional):**
         -   Calculate and display summary statistics (e.g., average spending per month, most frequently bought items).
-- [ ] Export to PDF/CSV
+- [x] Export to PDF/CSV
-    -   **Select Libraries:**
-        -   For PDF: `jspdf`, `react-pdf`.
-        -   For CSV: `papaparse` or custom string generation.
+    -   **✅ Implementation Details:**
+        -   Installed jsPDF for PDF generation and PapaParse for CSV conversion
+        -   Created ExportService with functions for exporting trips to PDF and CSV
+        -   Built ExportButton component with dropdown for format selection
+        -   Added export functionality to TripDetailModal for individual trips
+        -   Added export functionality to ShoppingHistory page for exporting history
+        -   Implemented PDF formatting with trip details, items, prices, and totals
+        -   Added error handling and success notifications
     -   **Data Preparation:**
-        -   Functions to gather the data for the current grocery list (or selected history) to be exported.
+        -   Functions to gather trip data (metadata, items, prices, totals)
-        -   Format data appropriately for PDF (layout, tables) or CSV (rows, columns).
+        -   Format data appropriately for PDF (layout, tables) and CSV (rows, columns)
     -   **UI for Export:**
-        -   Add "Export" buttons (e.g., "Export as PDF", "Export as CSV") in the grocery list view or shopping history.
+        -   Added "Export" buttons in trip detail view and shopping history
+        -   Created dropdown for selecting export format (PDF or CSV)
     -   **File Generation & Download:**
-        -   Implement logic to generate the file in the chosen format.
+        -   Implemented logic to generate files in the chosen format
-        -   Trigger a file download in the browser.
+        -   Created file download mechanism using browser APIs

+- [x] AI-Powered Smart List Parser
+    -   **✅ Implementation Details:**
+        -   Created SmartListParser component for turning unstructured text into shopping lists
+        -   Integrated the component into TripDetailModal with an easy-access button
+        -   Implemented a two-step workflow: 1) Copy AI prompt to ChatGPT, 2) Paste result back
+        -   Built a parser that extracts item names, quantities, and units from the AI output
+        -   Added duplicate detection to prevent adding items that already exist in the trip
+        -   Implemented clear visual interface showing parsed items before adding to trip
+    -   **Technical Features:**
+        -   Created predefined prompt template for ChatGPT that instructs it on formatting
+        -   Implemented regex-based parsing to handle various formats and units
+        -   Built flexible unit parsing that handles numerical quantities and units
+        -   Added error handling and validation for unrecognizable formats
+    -   **User Experience:**
+        -   Designed a clean, guided workflow with clear instructions
+        -   Added clipboard integration for easy copying of the prompt
+        -   Implemented animated item previews to show parsed grocery items
+        -   Added helpful status messages and error feedback

 ## B. Price intelligence
 - [ ] Price tracking across stores